How to Set Up an Offshore Trust in St. Kitts and Nevis

 To set up a Nevis trust, you must first have the trust legally registered with the Registrar of International Trusts.

-They will require you to register the trust’s name, the trustee’s name and the trust’s registered office.
-You will also need to provide a statement to guarantee that your trust adheres to the Nevis International Trust ordinance.
+This requires you to register the trust’s name, the trustee’s name and the trust’s registered office.
+You also need to provide a statement to guarantee that your trust adheres to the Nevis International Trust Ordinance.

 Remember, your trust deed/declaration does not need to be registered, so the names of the beneficiary (or beneficiaries) and settlor can be kept confidential.